Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks

 \subsubsection{RB Allocation with Concave Utility}

-If the utility function is the result accuracy or a concave function of the result accuracy, then it should satisfy the following three properties.
-Firstly, according to the results in \cite{yu2018slimmable, yu2019universally, yu2019autoslim, Cai2020Once-for-All, wang2022performance, zhang2023drl, zhang2023optimization, liu2022adaptable}, the marginal return of $c$ and $d$ is diminishing.
-Hence, we can assume: \begin{assumption} $u^a(c,d)$ is non-descreasing and concave. \end{assumption} Secondly, the marginal return of computation workload should be non-decreasing with respect to the amount of transmitted data.
-This is because the improvement in result accuracy due to increased computation needs to be propagated to the destination through data transmission.
-If the amount of transmitted data is limited, then the enhancement obtained at the destination will be discounted.
-An extreme example is the marginal return of $c$ is $0$ when $d=0$, as $u^a(c,0) = 0$ for all $c$.
+If the utility function represents the inference accuracy or a concave function of the inference accuracy, then it usually satisfies the following three properties.
+Firstly, according to the results in \cite{yu2018slimmable, yu2019universally, yu2019autoslim, Cai2020Once-for-All, wang2022performance, zhang2023drl, zhang2023optimization, liu2023adaptable}, the marginal returns of both computational and communication workloads are diminishing.
+Hence, we have: \begin{assumption} $u^a(c,d)$ is non-descreasing and concave. \end{assumption} Secondly, the marginal return of computation workload should be non-decreasing with respect to the amount of transmitted data.
+This is because any improvement in inference accuracy resulting from additional computation will be diminished if insufficient information is conveyed to the destination.
+An extreme example is the marginal return $\frac{\partial u^a}{\partial c}$ remains zero when $d=0$, as $u^a(c,0) = 0$ for all $c$.
 Therefore, we have: \begin{assumption} $\frac{\partial u^a}{\partial c}$ is non-decreasing with respect to $d$. \end{assumption} Thirdly, according to the results in \cite{zhang2023drl}, the marginal return of $d$ drops rapidly, which means the partial derivative of $u^a(c,d)$ with respect to $d$ also decreases rapidly.
-Hence, we can assume $\frac{\partial u^a}{\partial d}$ satisfies the following property: \begin{assumption} $\frac{\partial u^a}{\partial d}|_{(c,\alpha d)} \leq \frac{1}{\alpha} \frac{\partial u^a}{\partial d}|_{(c,d)}$ for any $\alpha \geq 1$. \end{assumption} Assumption \ref{assumption3} requires $\frac{\partial u^a}{\partial d}$ decreases at least at a linear rate of $d$.
-A common function that satisfies this assumption is the logarithmic function.
-In practice, this assumption generally does not hold strictly, but it can be regarded as approximately valid within the range of values that we are interested in.
+Hence, we can assume $\frac{\partial u^a}{\partial d}$ satisfies the following property: \begin{assumption} $\frac{\partial u^a}{\partial d}|_{(c,\alpha d)} \leq \frac{1}{\alpha} \frac{\partial u^a}{\partial d}|_{(c,d)}$ for any $\alpha \geq 1$. \end{assumption} This assumption requires $\frac{\partial u^a}{\partial d}$ decreases at least at a linear rate of $d$.
+A common function that satisfies this property is the logarithmic function.
+Although Assumption \ref{assumption3} may not hold strictly in all scenarios, it can be regarded as approximately valid within the range of values we are interested in.